MathFrenchToast/essentials_cmd/mysql_essentials.md

 SELECT table_name FROM information_schema.tables
 WHERE table_schema = 'your_database_name';

-to add a condition on
+to add a condition on check column on  `describe information_schema.tables`

 # using the mysql client configurator